lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 If any of the missed features are desirable, I would hear about it from users.
 Then I could validate spending time implementing that feature and in turn making those users extra happy to know that their feedback was heard and addressed.
 Everybody wins!

-## Balance automation and manual work
+## Automate later than you need to

 While automating tasks can save you a lot of time in the long-term, it doesn't always make sense to automate right off the bat.
-Doing the manual heavy-lifting first will give you a sense of what's useful to automate when the time is right.

 <img src="https://imgs.xkcd.com/comics/is_it_worth_the_time.png" style="max-width: 480px; border:0px"/><span class="caption">Obligatory XKCD comic (<a href="https://xkcd.com/1205/" target="_blank">link</a>)</span>

 Automating too late is not a bad thing.
 You'll have done the manual work enough times to understand how to eventually automate the task and what edge cases to look out for.
 I equate it to doing a job yourself before hiring someone– it's always better to grok the requirements first to some degree so you can understand how to best utilize who you've brought on (and appreciate them more!).

-A few aspects of Lunch Money which I handled manually before eventually automating them include sending out bi-weekly digests summarizing account status and user-initiated account cancellations.
+A few aspects of Lunch Money which I handled manually first include sending out trial-ending emails, bi-weekly digests summarizing account status and carrying out user-initiated account cancellations.

 Something that I'm glad I didn't spend the time to automate at all was our referral program.
 If an existing user refers a new user and the new user subscribes to a plan, then both users will receive credit for 1 month.
-Seems simple enough but under the hood, this can be quite complex.
-For one, the two users could have signed up with different pricing plans, so we'll have to figure out just how much their credit is worth.

-I decided I wanted to just get the referral program out the door first and see how many people would be using it.
+I decided I wanted to get the referral program out the door first and see how many people would be using it.
 Worst comes to worst, I'll be manually applying a lot of credits.

 In the end, the referral program didn't bring on as many new users as I thought it would.
 It was not a pain at all to manually process rewards for those who did.
 If I had spent time conjuring up all the edge cases and automating this process, it would not have been worth the time investment.

 ## Keep tasks organized

-Tracking every bug report, feature request and potential new feature is a huge part of my work flow and I invest time in ensuring tasks are up-to-date, organized and readable.
+Tracking every bug report and feature request is a huge part of my work flow and I invest time in ensuring tasks are up-to-date to reduce the mental load of remembering what needs to be done.

 The worst is feeling like your task management system is too overwhelming or messy and to slowly avoid using it.
 I've gotten to that point before and it's incredibly counter-productive.

 I use ClickUp which allows you to have various lists each with custom statuses.
 Here's how I have mine set up:

 <img src="/uploads/status.png" style="border:0px; max-width: 430px"/>

 During support, I will haphazardly add tasks to Triage.
-Triage is a safe place– you can add anything you want here and worry about it later.
-It's important to have a singular place where you can dump ideas to sort out later.
-If your entire To-Do list is treated that way, you probably won't want to be spending much time in there anyway.
+Triage is a safe place– you can add anything you want here and worry about it later. <b>It's important to have a singular place where you can dump ideas to sort out later.</b> However, if your entire To-Do list is treated that way, you probably won't want to be spending much time in there.

-Every 2 weeks or so, I will work on polishing up the tasks in Triage and merging them appropriately if a duplicate or similar task exists.
-Then I'll either move them into the Long-term or Short-term section of the Backlog.
-I will also go through the Backlog to see if anything can be Archived or should be moved to the Current Roadmap.
+Every 2 weeks or so, I will work on polishing up the tasks in Triage to move either into the Long-term or Short-term section of the Backlog.
+I will also go through the Backlog to see if anything can be Archived or moved to the Current Roadmap.

 ## Keep low-hanging fruits in your back pocket